02 – US peacekeepers pour into Bosnia to keep the peace between Bosnian Serbs and Muslims, following the signing of the Dayton peace plan last month.

 19 – Martin Bryant is sentenced to 35 consecutive sentences of life imprisonment plus 1,035 years without parole for murdering 35 people in a shooting spree in Tasmania earlier this year.

-23 – A hijacked Ethiopian passenger jet crashes into the Indian Ocean just 500 metres from land after running out of fuel.
-More than 100 people are killed.
+23 – A hijacked Ethiopian passenger jet crashes into the Indian Ocean just 500 metres from land in the Comoro Islands after running out of fuel.
+125 people are killed in the crash.

 26 – The Sands Hotel in Las Vegas is imploded to make way for the Venetian Hotel.

-29 – Bosnian Serb army soldier Drazen Erdemovic is sentenced by a UN court to ten years in prison for his role in the massacre of 1,200 Muslims – the first international war crimes sentence since WWII.
+29 – A UN court sentences Bosnian Serb soldier Drazen Erdemovic to ten years in prison for his role in the massacre of 1,200 Muslims – the first international war crimes sentence since WWII.

 30 – Tiny Tim, the eccentric ukulele-playing entertainer, dies at the age of 71.